 Student eligibility is mainly based on the results of scores from the ACT exam.
 Schools can offer and teach the courses utilizing their staff (CREAM).
 Please visit your school principal or counselor for more information on accessing CREAM math or English at your school.

 Q: Is CREAM a class?

 A: CREAM is a program designed to deliver two courses that utilize online learning tools through Pearson’s My Foundations Lab (English) and MyMathTest (Math).
 Students can access either English, math, or both through these platforms.

 Q: Who is eligible to take CREAM classes?

-College-bound juniors who have not met the benchmark score of 21 on their ACT in math or who have historically struggled in math, as demonstrated on local interim assessments, would be candidates for CREAM math.
-This option would be beneficial for college-bound juniors who may need additional time to complete the CREAM program.
+College-bound juniors who did not meet the benchmark score of 21 on the ACT in math or who have historically struggled in math, as demonstrated on local interim assessments, would be candidates for CREAM math.
+This option would benefit students needing additional time to complete the CREAM program.

 Q: Can CREAM courses be offered for high school credit?

 A: CREAM courses may be offered for high school credit.
 This practice is encouraged.
 Schools may also use CREAM to satisfy high school graduation requirements.
 The English course can count toward one graduation credit, and the math course can count toward one graduation credit.
 The high school course code for the English course is 05078, and the code for the math course is 11118.